walles/exactype/README.md

 than detecting a double tap and pretending it was two single taps.
 * Pressing two different keys in rapid succession must insert both.
 Currently doing that inserts neither; most likely because of double tap detection messing things up.
+* Make tapping Backspace with text selected remove the selected text